 “Oh, please!
 He’s a dull, cold, heartless businessman.
 Elliot is gorgeous, funny, kind…” Which begs to reason why he’s with Kate! “… And he’s a real animal in bed,” she says lustfully.
 She’s got to be kidding!
 How crude can you be?
 “I bet you can’t say that about Mr. Hard-nosed CEO!”
 She folds her arms with a smirk.

 “I don’t know what your problem is, but I’m not trying to compete with you.
 I don’t even know you.
 But you think I’m going to reveal mine and my boyfriend’s bedroom stories just to try to one-up you?
 And you call them juvenile!
 You’re delusional!”
-I say aghast.
-“You didn’t like me the moment I stepped through the door.
-Now you have to concoct a reason not to like me?
+I say, aghast.
+“You were a bitch to me the moment I stepped through the door and now you’re trying to concoct a reason for your behavior?
 And even if I was that kind of skanktastic, trashy whore, who the hell is dumb enough to do it right in front of her boyfriend!?”

 “I’m not here to judge your intelligence level, Little Lady.
 I’m telling you to stay away from my man!” she shoots.
-I walk right up to her face.
+I close the space between us and get right in her face.